awesome-pro/neon-website/content/docs/get-started-with-neon/connect-neon.md

 ### What port does Neon use?

-Neon uses the default Postgres port, `5432`.
+Neon uses the default LangChainport, `5432`.

 ## Network Protocol Support